 There is a difference between an organizational mindset and a network mindset.
 An organization operates under conditions of stability and manifesting themes of efficiency, constancy, predictability, stability and control.
 Networks operate under conditions of complexity, i.e. non-linear, emergent, dynamical, uncertain, adaptive and co-evolutionary.
 Networks, therefore, manifest themes of persistence, responsiveness, nimbleness, agility and adaptiveness.

-If we talk about our non-profit organization, we talk about it this way: The Tasai Foundation is a non-profit organization based in Vancouver BC, whose members are founders and guardians of the Tasai Network, a global network of creatives for the common good.
+We talk about the non-profit organization this way: The Tasai Foundation is a non-profit organization based in Vancouver BC, whose members are founders and guardians of the Tasai Network, a global network of creatives for the common good.

 Many progressive, forward thinking, highly praised organizations are trying to navigate an epic transformation.They are trying to not be dependent on hierarchy, to be self-organizing and peer-to-peer.
 They are trying to not be inflexible, to be responsive and adaptive.
 In other words, they are starting from an organization mindset, and trying to get to network mindset.

 If Tasai is already operating as a network, it doesn’t seem wise to abandon a network mindset for an organization mindset, no matter how legitimizing, because we’d then have to translate everything we do back into a network mindset.
-It seems wise for networks of artists remain where the rest of the world is trying to get to.
-To be on the edge, at the forefront, learning, evolving.
-It seems wise to employ organizations where they are beneficial and in service of the network, while at the same time understanding ourselves as a network, preserving and evolving those network qualities, which leverages our strengths, which increases the impact we have toward the common good, for our neighbourhoods, cities and the world.
+It seems wise for networks of artists to remain where the rest of the world is trying to get to.
+It seems wise for artists to be where they are most comfortable and of most service, on the edge, at the forefront, learning, evolving.
+It seems wise to form organizations where they are beneficial and in service of the network, while at the same time understanding ourselves as a network, preserving and evolving those network qualities, which leverages our strengths, which increases the impact we have toward the common good, for our neighbourhoods, cities and the world.